Beyond-Better/bb/README.md

 1. An Anthropic API key (Note: This is different from your Anthropic chat console login.
 You'll need to create an API key at https://console.anthropic.com/settings/keys)
 2. [Git](https://git-scm.com/downloads) (latest stable version, recommended but optional)
-3. [ctags](https://github.com/universal-ctags/ctags) (optional, enhances project understanding)
-4. Either `mkcert` or `openssl` for TLS certificate generation (required for proper operation)

-To install `mkcert`:
-- On Windows: `choco install mkcert`
-- On macOS: `brew install mkcert`
-- On Linux: Follow the instructions at https://github.com/FiloSottile/mkcert#linux

-Note for technical users: Any valid TLS certificate can be used.
-Beyond Better provides four config options for custom certificates: `api.tlsKeyFile`, `api.tlsCertFile`, `api.tlsKeyPem`, `api.tlsCertPem`.
-Use either file paths or inlined PEM content, not both.

-Git, ctags, and mkcert can be easily installed using package managers like Homebrew on macOS, Chocolatey on Windows, or apt on Linux.
+Git can be easily installed using package managers like Homebrew on macOS, Chocolatey on Windows, or apt on Linux.
 While Git is optional, it's highly recommended for optimal use of Beyond Better.

-TLS certificates are required for proper operation, and will be automatically generated during the initialization process if not provided.
+Beyond Better includes built-in TLS certificate management:
+- Automatic certificate generation and trust store integration
+- Secure HTTPS communication out of the box
+- Easy management with `bb secure` command
+- Platform-specific trust store handling

+See the [Certificate Management Guide](docs/user/security/certificates.md) for details.

 ### Installation